National Zoological Park (United States): The Small Mammal House

-Despite not being mammals, a pair of Von der Decken's hornbills and a green aracari can be found in the building.
+Despite not being mammal, a green aracari can be found in the building.

-The American Trail
+American Trail

 The American Trail exhibit houses a variety of species found in North America.
-These include California sea lions, grey seals, North American beavers, North American river otters, bald eagles, common ravens and eastern screech-owls.
-After facing severe threats, the majority of American Trail species have rebounded thanks to conservation efforts.
-Many of the residents of American Trail have been listed as endangered.
-All of plants in the animal enclosures on American Trail exhibit are native to North America.
+These include California sea lions, grey seals, brown pelicans, North American beavers, North American river otters, red wolves, bald eagles, common ravens and eastern screech owls.

 The exhibit also features a cafe called Seal Rock Cafe, which offers dishes crafted from local, seasonal, and sustainable ingredients.
 Menu items include Best Aquaculture Practices (BAP) certified shrimp and Marine Stewardship Council (MSC) certified fish.

-The Great Ape House
+Great Ape House

 The Great Ape House opened in 1981 and is separated into two sets of enclosures.
-One houses seven orangutans (two males named Kiko and Kyle; four females named Lucy, Batang, Iris and Bonnie; and a male infant named Redd, born in 2016).
-The other houses five western lowland gorillas (one male named Baraka; three females named Mandara, Kibibi and Calaya; and a male infant named Moke, born in 2018).
+One houses six western lowland gorillas (two males named Baraka Ya Mwelu and Moke; three females named Calaya, Mandara and Kibibi; and a female infant named Zahra, born in 2023).
+The other houses six orangutans (two males named Kiko and Redd; and four females named Batang, Lucy, Iris and Bonnie).
 The orangutans are allowed access to the Think Tank (see below) by traveling along the "O-Line", a series of high cables supported by metal towers that enable the orangutans to move between the two buildings.
-Kyle, Batang and Redd are Bornean orangutans while Kiko, Lucy, Iris and Bonnie are all hybrid orangutans.
+Batang and Redd are Bornean orangutans while Kiko, Lucy, Iris and Bonnie are all hybrid orangutans.